icopy-site/awesome-cn/docs/awesome/urban-and-regional-planning-resources.md

 - [DTDL](https://github.com/Azure/opendigitaltwins-building) - The Digital Twins Definition Language is the language by which developers can define the language of the entities they expect to use in their topologies.
 - [BLDS](https://github.com/open-data-standards/permitdata.org/wiki/Core-Permits-Dataset-Requirements) - The BLDS data standard is a collaborative effort by civic technology companies, governments and other interested parties to create a shared data specification for building and construction permit data.
 - [HouseFacts](https://sites.google.com/site/housefactsdatastandard/home) - The House Facts data standard is a uniform format for reporting government data on the operation, safety, and performance of residential buildings.
-- [IFC](https://technical.buildingsmart.org/standards/ifc/) - IFC is a standardized, digital description of the built environment, including buildings and civil infrastructure.
+- [IFC](https://technical.buildingsmart.org/standards/ifc/) - A standardized, digital description of the built environment, including buildings and civil infrastructure.
 It is an open, international standard (ISO 16739-1:2018).

 ### Environmental
 - [EPA Data Standards](https://www.epa.gov/data-standards) - A chart with links to the diversity of data standards adopted by EPA.

 ### Transportation

-- [SharedStreets](https://www.sharedstreets.io) - SharedStreets Referencing System is a global, non-proprietary linear referencing system for describing streets maintained by SharedStreets.
+- [SharedStreets](https://www.sharedstreets.io) - Referencing System is a global, non-proprietary linear referencing system for describing streets maintained by SharedStreets.
 Additional Information: [GitHub](https://github.com/sharedstreets/sharedstreets-ref-system)
 - [CurbLR](https://www.curblr.org) - An open data specification for curb regulations maintained by SharedStreets.
 Additional Information: [GitHub](https://www.github.com/sharedstreets/curblr), Demo: Interactive [map and example feed](https://demo.curblr.org/), Blog post: [Why CurbLR was built](https://medium.com/sharedstreets/crossroads-for-the-curb-be3137154148).
 - [CDS](https://github.com/openmobilityfoundation/curb-data-specification) - The Curb Data Specification provides data specifications for curb regulations alongside a connected event and metrics API intended to help cities manage their curb zone programs and surrounding areas, and measure the utilization and impact.
 - [GTFS](https://developers.google.com/transit/gtfs) - The General Transit Feed Specification is a popular standard for describing transit systems.